rlucente-se-jboss/bus-position-service/README.md

 but it can be adapted to other OpenShift 3 environments.
 Review the file `import-imagestream.sh` and adjust the `APP` and `PROJECT` parameters to match your needs.
-The defaults should be fine for the `bus-service` docker image.
+The defaults should be fine for the `bus-service` OCI image.
 Next, run the following command to import the tar.gz image archive:

     ./import-imagestream.sh

-This will add a tagged docker image to the local registry and also add an imagestream to the `openshift` project.
+This will add a tagged OCI image to the local registry and also add an imagestream to the `openshift` project.
 To create an application, login as an unprivileged OpenShift user and run the commands: